Is there really value in an IT Certification?

 There is a perpetual debate whether there is value in an IT certification.
 Some say that certification validates your knowledge of the subject matter while others say that it is just a marketing strategy of vendors.
-Some say that you can pass a certification by just memorizing stuff or worse, cheat to pass.
+Some say that you can pass certification by just memorizing stuff or worse, cheat to pass.
 However, I think we have to put into perspective the reason why these certifications are created.

 Lastly, I think certifications try to cover all the topics, not just some points you’re expert in.
 Because it is a standard, it teaches you how to, for example, program properly and efficiently.
 It teaches you other techniques that you may not have known or tried yet.

 I encourage my students in college to take certification exams as early as possible if they think they are ready and prepared.
 This helps them build their confidence and portfolio.
 Once they graduate, probably tens of thousands of IT graduates will be competing for jobs available.
-How will you standout if you’re competing with students from top schools or those graduated with honors?
+How will you stand out if you’re competing with students from top schools or those who graduated with honors?
 I strongly believe certifications will be of great value.

 Admittedly, I had horrible experiences with “certified professionals” who are incompetent with their areas of expertise.
 I had an experience where I asked what protocol is ICMP (ping) and he insisted that it is using TCP.
 He was a Cisco Certified Networking Professional (intermediate certification).
 Of course, he didn’t get the job.
 But these scenarios happen in different venues.
-In the academe, there are PhD’s who ironically don’t know how to cite sources properly.
+In the academe, there are Ph.D.’s who ironically don’t know how to cite sources properly.
 I mean there are good and bad apples.
 At the end of the day, the first question is, are you qualified?
 And the second is, can you verify that you are qualified?

-It’s like, you claim you know how to drive because you really know how to drive.
+It’s like, you claim you know how to drive because you know how to drive.
 But no matter how good your driving skills are, you cannot drive without a license.

-Similarly… there are very bad drivers who have licenses.
+Similarly… some very bad drivers have licenses.